pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 7. When successful, you will see that the link returned the correct value and you can generate the SSL certificate files.

-   If it is not successful, you may have to wait longer for the DNS lookup to correctly associate the verification value with the hostname; if it continues to not work, you may need to update your DNS settings.
+   If it is not successful, you may have to wait longer for the DNS lookup to correctly associate the verification value with the host name; if it continues to not work, you may need to update your DNS settings.

 8. In the main page of **SSL for Free**, click **Download All SSL Certificate Files** and save the certificate file and private key file in the \<platform\>-demo folder you have already created on your local system.